coucouland/coucou-user-guide/docs/subscription.md

 * Define one or more recipient addresses for published content.
 * Define rules to match published content that will trigger delivery to recipients.

+A Subscription cannot be used to arbitrarily add eternal subscribers without their consent.
+External subscribers may only be added via an Invitation process flow.

 ## Invitation

 To provide temporary access to subscribe to otherwise private channels, an Invitation may be sent to one or more recipients.
 An Invitation allows access to a Channel for designated recipients until the specified expiry date.

+Invitations may also be sent for public Channels, when you want to include external subscrbers.